godfather-rana/Coursera/README.md

 # Coursera
-Here I have upoaded the assignments(formats like .ipynb) of the ongoing courses or of the one that I have completed.
+Here I have uploaded the assignments(in formats like .ipynb) of the ongoing courses or of the one that I have completed.